Meet the Team

 Activity 1 Associate Director, Student Development Specialist, PACE Advising Services/DHSI STEM IMPACT Program

-Margaret Garry comes to the DHSI STEM IMPACT Program from PACE Advising Services, where she worked as an Academic Advisor and Student Development Specialist from September 2014 until July 2018.
-Prior to working at Texas State, she served as a Residence Director for three years at St. Edward’s University, where she earned a master’s degree in College Student Development.
-She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM, where she completed a curriculum focused on the careful reading and discussion of primary source texts in fields including Philosophy, Mathematics, Literature, Greek, French, Physics, Chemistry, and Music.
+Margaret came to the DHSI STEM IMPACT Program from PACE Advising Services, where she worked as an Academic Advisor and Student Development Specialist.
+Prior to working at Texas State, she served as a Residence Director at St. Edward’s University, where she earned a master’s degree in College Student Development.
+She grew up in Coupland, Texas and earned her undergraduate degree from St. John’s College in Santa Fe, NM, where she completed a curriculum focused on the careful reading and discussion of primary source texts.

 Student Development Specialist, College of Science & Engineering/DHSI STEM IMPACT Program